Ctenosaura melanosterna: General Background

 Currently, the population trend of the Ctenosaura melanosterna is decreasing, with approximately 2,500-5,000 mature adults left.
 The overall total number of this species is unknown, but what we do know is that the mature population is decreasing and severely fragmented.
-This species has two range areas, Aguán Valley and Cayos Cochinos, with more of the subpopulation inhabiting the Valle de Aguán, but the density of the iguanas are so low that they are considered rare.
-The mainland where the Ctenosaura melanosterna are primarily located, Valle de Aguán, are rapidly decreasing due to exploitation and habitat destruction.
+This species has two range areas, Aguán Valley and Cayos Cochinos, with more of the subpopulation inhabiting Aguán Valley.
+The density of the iguanas is so low that they are considered rare.
+The species' range is rapidly decreasing due to exploitation and habitat destruction.

 Life Span and Size

-The typical life span of the Ctenosaura melanosterna, given the individual is healthy and dies from natural causes, is approximately 8 years.According to the International Iguana Foundation, male black-chested spiny-tailed iguanas in Cayos Cochinos average from 9.5 to 12.5 in and weigh from 1.3-3.1 lb pounds.
-In the Valle de Aguán, males are approximately 2 in shorter and usually weight around half the weight than individuals in Cayos Cochinos.
+The typical life span of the Ctenosaura melanosterna, given the individual is healthy and dies from natural causes, is approximately 8 years.
+According to the International Iguana Foundation, male black-chested spiny-tailed iguanas in Cayos Cochinos average from 9.5 to 12.5 in and weigh from 1.3-3.1 lb pounds.
+In Aguán Valley, males are approximately 2 in shorter and usually weight around half the weight than individuals in Cayos Cochinos.

 Geographic range

 The black-chested spiny-tailed iguana is endemic to Honduras.
-It is only found in the Valle de Aguán in northern Honduras, and on the Cayos Cochinos archipelago off the Caribbean coast, mainly on the islands Cayo Mayor and Cayo Pequeño.
+It is only found in the Aguán Valley in northern Honduras, and on the Cayos Cochinos archipelago off the Caribbean coast, mainly on the islands Cayo Mayor and Cayo Pequeño.

 Habitat

 The natural habitat of the black-chested spiny-tailed iguana is the scrubland and the dry forest.
-In the Valle de Aguán, the iguanas can be found inside forests mainly consisting of Acacia and cacti.
+In the Aguán Valley, the iguanas can be found inside forests mainly consisting of Acacia and cacti.
 However, in the Cayos Cochinos archipelago, the iguanas are usually found in open forest and on cliffs.